tridactyl/tridactyl/readme.md

 Remember that tridactyl cannot run on any page on addons.mozilla.org, about:\*, data:\*, view-source:\* and file:\*.
 We're sorry about that and we're working with Firefox to improve this situation by removing restrictions on existing APIs and developing a new API.

+If you're enjoying Tridactyl, or not, please leave a review on the [AMO](https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/reviews/).

 ## Highlighted features

 Like Vim, Tridactyl is modal, with the default mode being "normal mode".
 In